top of page

 When to See a Doctor

-Most of the time, you don’t need a doctor for canker sores in the throat because they usually go away after 1-2 weeks.
-However, there are some situations where it’s important to see a doctor, like if:
+Most of the time, you don’t need to see a doctor for canker sores in your throat because they usually heal on their own in 1 to 2 weeks.
+But you should visit a doctor if:

 Conclusion